A Live, Interactive Webconference

-Thursday, 2/25/22, Wellspan-Philhaven via Zoom
+Friday, 4/22/22, Wellspan-Philhaven via Live Interactive Zoom

-Thursday, 3/3/22, Norristown via Zoom
+Thursday, 4/28/22, Norristown via Live Interactive Zoom

 Frequently Asked Questions

-Visit our FBMHS Policies & FAQs for additional information regarding the CFBT online learning center, accommodations for disabilities, reporting problems with the course, instructions for viewing webinars, etc.
+Visit our FBMHS Policies & FAQs on Live, Interactive Webconferences for additional information regarding CFBT live interactive workshops, accommodations for disabilities, reporting problems with the training, instructions for registering for a training, etc.